 Dr. Ed Harrison is a retired IBM Executive.

-He joined IBM in 1970 and was moved to America in 1973 with his new wife Madeline – formerly Madeline Carol Rose – who is a Geordie and also born at St. Mary’s Hospital.
+Ed joined IBM in 1970 and was moved to America in 1973 with his new wife Madeline – formerly Madeline Carol Rose – who is a Geordie and also born at St. Mary’s Hospital in Newcastle.

 Ed worked in systems architecture and design at IBM for 22 years, before moving into Network Consulting in 1992, as part of IBM’s newly formed Consulting Group.

-And a few years later he entered the executive ranks of the American company and ended up as the Managing Principal and Director of the Network Practice for IBM Americas – a $2B business – before he finally retired in 2004, after 34 years of service with the company.
+And four years later he entered the executive ranks of the American company and ended up as the Managing Principal and Director of the Network Consulting Practice for IBM Americas.

-Ed and Madeline have theee children, twin sons Neil and Paul and daughter Elaine, and have been married for 40 years – and they said it wouldn’t last!
+Ed and Madeline have three children, twin sons Neil and Paul and daughter Elaine, and have been married for 45 years – and they said it wouldn’t last!